-In today’s ratings-and-reviews-driven marketplace, many start by looking for a CRM review site.
+In today’s ratings-and-reviews-driven marketplace, many buyers start by looking for a CRM review site or online CRM reviews before they ever talk to a vendor.

-If you’re looking for a quick overview of more than 50 CRM vendors, we created a simple directory of CRM companies.
+If you’re looking for a quick overview of CRM vendors, we created a simple directory of over 60 CRM companies.

 The proliferation of business technology vendors has given rise to a cottage industry of business software review websites.
-According to one of the sites covered below, enterprise technology will exceed $2 trillion annually.
+According to one of the sites covered below, enterprise technology will exceed $2 trillion in annual revenue.

 Some software review sites have hundreds of categories, ranging from bakery software to heat map software to live chat software.